KaiQiu9527/FIT5136_S2_2019_03/README.md

 # hello-world
 # This is the tutorial of FIT5136!
-# And there word are edited by me, hhhhhh!
+# And there words are edited by me, hhhhhh!